| International Meeting2004 World Conference against A & H Bombs

 Atomic and Hydrogen Bombs.
 As you already know, we the Egyptians,

 have much esteem for you, your dedication and sense of commitment.
+The theme you have chosen for today reflects a universal aspiration:

 a World Without Nuclear Weapons and Without War.
 This aspiration